Erling Haaland is likely to be out for the rest of the season due to injury - Photo: REUTERS

 Man City doctors said Haaland could only be fully fit by June - when the blue half of Manchester attends the FIFA Club World Cup in the US.

-Haaland's absence for the rest of the season would be a big loss for Man City.
+Haaland's absence for the rest of the season will be a big loss for Man City.

 This season, although Haaland is not in great form, he still scored 21 goals, second only to Mohamed Salah (Liverpool).

-For the rest of the season, Man City still has the goal of competing for a place in the top 5 to participate in the Champions League next season.
+For the rest of the season, Man City still has the goal of competing for a position in the top 5 to participate in the Champions League next season.

 Without Haaland, things will be difficult for Man City - a team that has not played very impressively this season.